What is (good) web design?

 Google prioritizes headings within the written website text, giving main headings classified as H1 the top priority.

-All headings are automatically coded as H1, so that you only need to worry about what words to use.
+All headings are automatically coded as H1 so that you only need to worry about what words to use.

 Speed